appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-mongodb/README.md

     users
    ```

 * **Documents**: This field specifies the document or documents you want to insert into the collection.
 A document is a set of key-value pairs that represents an object in MongoDB.
-The input is expected in a JSON/BSON Array format like the following :
+For example, to insert a single document you can specify:

    ```bash
     [ { _id: 1, user: "abc123", status: "A" } ]